These "ten tips on using the positive power of the spoken word" are to remind ourselves our words matter.

-Choose a story-book to share.
+Choose a story book to share.
 Settle in and enjoy yourself.
 Reading aloud to a child has many positive benefits.
 For the child it will help develop reading skills and imagination but most importantly, it is a gift of your time and energy.
 It says you are valuable and worthy of my attention.
-For you, the reader, the quality of your relationship is enhanced.
+For you, the reader, the quality of your relationship, and your vocal variety, is enhanced.

 Write them out.
 Post them where you will see them.
 Say them out loud.

-The quicker we own our mistakes and acknowledge the effect they've had on others, the less likely they are to turn into raging monsters with a life of their own.
-'I'm sorry', genuinely said is one of the most important of the ten tips on using the positive power of the spoken word.
+The quicker we own our mistakes and acknowledge the impact they've had on others, the less likely they are to turn into raging monsters with a life of their own.
+"I'm sorry", genuinely meant and said is one of the most important of these ten tips on using the positive power of the spoken word.

-- Learn to say and receive 'I forgive you'
+7. Learn to say and receive "I forgive you"

 The more words you have in your vocabulary, the more precisely you can express yourself.